6.7930[6.871]/HST.956: Machine Learning for Healthcare

 Problem sets

-The problem sets pdfs will be available here (not that some data for the problem sets is not publicly available): Some of the recitation materials will be available here:
+The problem sets pdfs will be available here (not that some data for the problem sets is not publicly available):

 Projects